 Perhaps reckless Heather is not so innocent to the goings-on in the woods.
 Is it possible that she is the villain for which this ill-fated project is named?

 While Heather does put on a very good show, many times as the audience, we can hear her without seeing her face.
 That incident where she films Josh’s bloody shirt is a good example; panting and “crying” are heard, but no one can see if Heather is really as panicked as she sounds.

 Although, there is that whole, “I’m so scared” speech she gives in the tent.
 This is the one everyone has parodied in the two decades since the film originally debuted.
 In this close-up, it is not possible to see Heather’s whole face as she gives her “heartfelt” monologue, and there may be a reason for that.
-Either Heather doesn’t believe she is that good of an actress or there is something else in the tent that Heather does not want anyone to see.

 From the first moment of the film, this is Heather’s idea; it’s Heather’s way or the highway, which makes some of her behavior later so questionable.
 Besides filming her friends’ aggravation and convincing the trio to camp when they want to go home, Heather also loses the map.

 How could someone so organized and so bull-headed just lose the very object that is most important to the whole excursion?
 Mike breaks into a giggle fit when he claims to have lost the map, but at this point, we can’t really trust anyone in this trio.
 Someone lost the map, but I don’t think it was Mike.

 Finally, there’s the ending of the movie.
 A lot of people are dissatisfied with it; Heather screams her head off while filming the inside of the house that we know is the house of The Blair Witch.
 Then, Heather – as the camera – sees Mike standing in the corner right before the camera falls to the ground.